David-Gallivan/dpgrsa/README.md

     ought to be used for Fermat's primality test rather than just one;
     the test is valid with just one, but we can have more confidence in it if we use more than one.
+ - Testing shows that p and q can be up to at least 500 decimal digits before the system fails.
+600 decimal digits for p and q makes it unreliable; too much larger than that crashes it.
+This means keys are over 3,000 bits, but not quite 4096.